dervondenbergen/copyThis/README.md

     <script src="path/to/copyThis.min.js" type="text/javascript"></script>

-Still WIP.
+Still work in progress.
 Much has to be done.